graycoreio/magento2-colorado-retail-delivery-fee/README.md

 ![Magento v2.4 Supported](https://img.shields.io/badge/Magento-2.4-brightgreen.svg?labelColor=2f2b2f&logo=magento&logoColor=f26724&color=464246&longCache=true&style=flat)

-The package adds a hidden $0.00 line item to the cart with a customizable SKU.
+A package to automatically compute the Colorado retail delivery fee for Magento 2.

 ## Getting Started
 This module is intended to be installed with [composer](https://getcomposer.org/).
 From the root of your Magento 2 project: